© 2019 Christine Larsen

 And they called me Clarence the clown.

 Strange thing, this… You wouldn’t think Clarence would be guilty of any bullying-type behaviour, after having been a victim himself – way, way back in Clown Technical High School.
-He told me about it one stormy night long ago, when he was cuddled up because he was still a newbie then, still afraid we’d send him on his way just like others had before.
-Sometimes he would act up quite badly, just like he was ‘testing the waters’ – trying to see if we still loved him when he was naughty.
-Took a while to learn we would love him always – BUT – he did have to learn to live by our house rules.
+He told me about it one stormy night long ago, cuddled up tightly to me because he was still a newbie then, afraid we’d send him on his way just like others had before.
+Sometimes he would act up badly, just like he was ‘testing the waters’ – trying to see if we still loved him when he was naughty.
+Took a while to learn we would love him always – BUT – he had to learn to live by our house rules.

 # # # # #